Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Experiments

-{\bf Feedforward neural networks (FNNs).} We train a FNN with three hidden layers of size $256, 128$ and $64$ on the Fashion-MNIST dataset \citep{xiao2017fashion}.
-The network is fully connected, with ReLu activation functions.
-The initial learning rates are $\eta \in \{\num{1e-2}, \num{3e-2}, \num{1e-1}\}$ for SGD and SplitSGD and $\eta \in \{\num{3e-4}, \num{1e-3}, \num{3e-3}\}$ for Adam.
-We report, here and in the next experiments, the ones that show the best results.
-In the first panel of Figure \ref{experiment_deep_learning} we see that most methods achieve very good accuracy, but SplitSGD reaches the overall best test accuracy when $\eta = \num{1e-1}$ and great accuracy with small oscillations when $\eta = \num{3e-2}$.
-The peaks in the SplitSGD performance are usually due to the averaging, while the smaller oscillations are due to the learning rate decay.

-{\bf Convolutional neural networks (CNNs).} We consider a CNN with two convolutional layers and a final linear layer, again on the Fashion-MNIST dataset.
-Here we set $\eta \in \{\num{1e-2}, \num{3e-2}, \num{1e-1}\}$ for SGD and SplitSGD and $\eta \in \{\num{3e-4}, \num{1e-3}, \num{3e-3}, \num{1e-2}\}$ for Adam.
-In the second panel of Figure \ref{experiment_deep_learning} we observe the interesting fact that both SGD and Adam show obvious signs of overfitting, after reaching their peak around epoch $20$.
-SplitSGD, on the contrary, does not incur in this problem, probably for a combined effect of the averaging and learning rate decay.
+{\bf Convolutional neural networks (CNNs).} We consider a CNN with two convolutional layers and a final linear layer trained on the Fashion-MNIST dataset \citep{xiao2017fashion}.
+We set $\eta \in \{\num{1e-2}, \num{3e-2}, \num{1e-1}\}$ for SGD and SplitSGD, $\eta \in \{\num{1e-2}, \num{1e-1}\}$ for FDR and $\eta \in \{\num{3e-4}, \num{1e-3}, \num{3e-3}, \num{1e-2}\}$ for Adam.
+The batch size is $64$ across all models.
+In the first panel of Figure \ref{experiment_deep_learning} we see the interesting fact that SGD, FDR and Adam all show clear signs of overfitting, after reaching their peak in the first $20$ epochs.
+SplitSGD, on the contrary, does not incur in this problem, but for a combined effect of the averaging and learning rate decay is able to reach a better overall performance without overfitting.
+We also notice that SplitSGD is very robust with respect to the choice of the initial learning rate, and that its peak performance is better than the one of any of the competitors.